College of Built Environments: Facilities

-Departments, Programs, and Administration
+Departments, programs, and administration

 The five CBE departments offer degrees in architecture, landscape architecture, construction management, urban planning and real estate.
 The College offers a college-wide Ph.D. in the Built Environment, and participates in an interdisciplinary Ph.D. in Planning.
 Two interdisciplinary certificate programs are shared by multiple departments across the college: Urban Design and Historic Preservation.

-The CBE is led by Dean Renée Cheng who is advised by several Associate Deans.
+The CBE is led by interim Dean Ken Yocom who is advised by several Associate Deans.
 The Dean heads the CBE Executive Committee which includes the Associate Deans, the Department Chairs, and other administrative and staff leaders in the college.
 The Dean is also advised by the College Council, the elected faculty council (similar to the elected faculty councils found in all University of Washington schools and colleges).
 The College Council provides a structure for direct faculty input at the highest level of college administration.
 The CBE also has a college-wide Staff Council and a college-wide Student Council, vehicles for staff and student participation in college governance.